create.calendar creates calendars and stores them in the calendar

 Financial calendars don't consider the ending business day

-when counting working days in bizdays
+when counting working days in bizdays.

-calls for non financial calendars are
+bizdays calls for non financial calendars are

 greater than financial calendars calls by one day.

-can be set but once
+The arguments start.date and end.date can be set but once

 they aren't and holidays

-is defined to min(holidays)
+is set, start.date is defined to min(holidays) and

-end.date
+end.date to max(holidays).

-If holidays isn't set start.date
+If holidays isn't set start.date is set to '1970-01-01' and

-end.date
+end.date to '2071-01-01'.

-is controversial but it is only a sequence of nonworking
+weekdays is controversial but it is only a sequence of nonworking

 weekdays.